polyphony-chat/docs/SPECIFICATION.md

 ### 4.1 Authentication

-#### 4.1.1 Registering a new user on a polyproto-core home server
+#### 4.1.1 Registering a new user on a polyproto home server

-Registering a new user in the context of polyproto-core is done through an API route defined in the polyproto-core Client-Home server API documentation.
+Registering a new user in the context of polyproto is done through an API route defined in the polyproto Client-Home server API documentation.

 To register, the client sends the necessary information to their home server.
 The server verifies the data, checks username availability, and responds with HTTP 201 and the new identity's federation ID, if successful.
-However, a session token isn't provided until the user authenticates a client, as detailed in section [4.1.2](#412-authenticating-a-new-client-on-a-polyproto-core-home-server).
+However, a session token isn't provided until the user authenticates a client, as detailed in section [4.1.2](#412-authenticating-a-new-client-on-a-polyproto-home-server).

 ```mermaid
 sequenceDiagram